sehqlr/word-agent/features.md

 Your large text file is kept in smaller "segments" with an internal database to keep track of where they belong in the scheme of the larger document.
-These files will not contain implicit formatting or metadata
+These files will not contain implicit formatting or metadata.

 * Project rendering and formatting

 Word Agent will "render" the larger document by concatenating the segments together when the full project is needed.
-Additionally, the document will be formatted at this stage, with either an internal module using Markdown or other lightweight markup, or external tools at the user's option.
+Additionally, the document will be formatted at this stage, with either an internal module or external tools (like Markdown) at the user's option.

 * Export to eReader formats